the4dpatrick/find-any-email/README.md

 Notes
 -----
-* Use responsibly.
+* With great power, comes great responsibly
+* Wrapper around the undocument Rapportive API.
-* Valid results may be hidden if making too many requests.
+* Valid results may be hidden due to API's limitations
 * The script will print other emails, even the ones you're not looking for.
-* Blog post write-up soon.
+* Send Bitcoin `18fZ6muNmBrtENMZhnAjUw8eEsytmY8mZJ`

 Contributing
 ------------